sabyapradhan/resources-1/searching.md

 # Searching for resources
 {: #searching-for-resources}

-You can search for resources that you expect to find in the resource list from anywhere in the {{site.data.keyword.cloud}} console.
+You can search for provisioned resources that you expect to find in the resource list and offerings in the catalog from anywhere in the {{site.data.keyword.cloud}} console.
 Enter the resource or tag in the search field from the console menu bar.
 You can also use the {{site.data.keyword.Bluemix_notm}} command-line interface (CLI) to search across your resources.
 The CLI searches for distributed applications and service instances across locations and data centers.
 {:shortdesc}

 ## Refining your search results